All docschevron-rightMaps SDK for iOSchevron-rightGuideschevron-rightarrow-leftCamera and animationschevron-rightCamera position

 • zoom: The zoom level specifies how close the camera is to the features being viewed.
 At zoom level 0, the viewport shows continents and oceans.
 A middle value of 11 shows city-level details, and at a higher zoom level the map begins to show buildings and points of interest.

-• padding: Insets from each edge of the map.
-Impacts the location at which the center point is rendered.
+• padding: Insets from each edge of the map, which impacts the location at which the center point is rendered.

 • anchor: The point in the map’s coordinate system about which zoom and bearing should be applied.
-Mutually exclusive with center.
+This is mutually exclusive with center.

 Set camera position

-The Maps SDK allows you to set the camera's position on map initialization, or after the map has already been initialized.
+The Mapbox Maps SDK for iOS allows you to set the camera's position on map initialization, or after the map has already been initialized.
 You can also set the camera's position based on the user's location or fit the camera to a specific shape.

 Set camera on map initialization

-You can specify the camera position when you initialize the map by defining CameraOptions, passing those options to MapInitOptions, and using those options when initializing the MapView.
-This approach is best if you know what part of the world you want to show a user first.
+You can specify the camera position when you initialize the map by defining CameraOptions, passing those options to MapInitOptions, and using those options when initializing the map.
+This approach is best if you know what part of the world you want to show to the user first.
 Since the SDK will load the tiles around the specified location first, the map may appear to load faster.

 zoom: 15.5,